 - In the event of a dispute arising out of, in connection with or relating to the interpretation, performance or breach of our or your obligations or duties relating to your engagement of us to provide legal services to you (“Dispute“), there may be a risk of public disclosure of attorney-client privileged information or attorney work product or otherwise confidential and commercially sensitive information if such a Dispute is litigated in court.

-You agree that, at our option, any Dispute (other than a Regulatory Complaint) may be settled by confidential binding arbitration to be held in Bermuda before a retired judge of the Supreme Court or the Court of Appeal of Bermuda, or a Queen’s Counsel of England or Wales, or a Queen’s Counsel of Bermuda, or a Fellow of the Chartered Institute of Arbitrators with legal qualifications (with sufficient experience in each case of the Bermuda legal system as may be appropriate to the subject matter of the Dispute) acting as a Sole Arbitrator whose identity is to be agreed between you and us, or, in the absence of agreement, to be appointed by the President of the Chartered Institute of Arbitrators.
+You agree that, at our option, any Dispute (other than a Regulatory Complaint) may be settled by confidential binding arbitration to be held in Bermuda before a retired judge of the Supreme Court or the Court of Appeal of Bermuda, or a King’s Counsel of England or Wales, or a King’s Counsel of Bermuda, or a Fellow of the Chartered Institute of Arbitrators with legal qualifications (with sufficient experience in each case of the Bermuda legal system as may be appropriate to the subject matter of the Dispute) acting as a Sole Arbitrator whose identity is to be agreed between you and us, or, in the absence of agreement, to be appointed by the President of the Chartered Institute of Arbitrators.
 The arbitration will be conducted in the English language, subject to the provisions of the Bermuda Arbitration Act 1986 and in accordance with the UNCITRAL Conciliation Rules currently in force.
 The seat and place of arbitration, and the governing law of this arbitration agreement, shall be Bermuda, unless the Parties agree otherwise in writing.

 For the purposes of this clause, a Regulatory Complaint is a complaint to the Professional Conduct Committee under section 18A of the Bermuda Bar Act 1974.